 Contact & Press Kit

-This page is the hub for press, interviews, licensing, and collaboration requests for Bobku — a narrative EDM / tech-trance project set inside the fictional Feltware Festival.
+This page is the main hub for press, interviews, licensing, collaborations, and project contact for Bobku — a narrative EDM / tech-trance project set inside the fictional Feltware Festival.

-Quick note on the vibe: Bobku is intentionally “anti-headliner.”
-The focus is the work, the world, and the crews behind the show — not a traditional artist persona.
+Bobku is intentionally anti-headliner: the emphasis is on the work, the world, and the crews behind the show — not a traditional artist persona.

 Contact